-We’ll go about fixing this issue just like most other connectivity related problems, as in most cases, there is a simple explanation to the problem.
+We’ll go about fixing this issue just like most other connectivity-related problems, as in most cases, there is a simple explanation to the problem.

-If your printer‘s manufacturer provides this feature, we encourage you to use it at its full extent.
+If your printer‘s manufacturer provided you with this feature, we encourage you to use it at full extent.
 More often than not, it will set you in the right direction for finding solutions to your problems.

-There are many problems that can occur with your printer, and in this article we’re going to cover the following issues:
+There are many problems that can occur with your printer, and in this article, we’re going to cover the following issues: